Kenneth Thomson

 Jump to: navigation, search

 Reverend Kenneth Thomas Thomson (b.
 1932, Edinburgh, d.
 5 May 1991, Sanquhar, Dunfries and Galloway) was a Minister for the United Free Church and a Lerwick Town Councillor in 1961.
-He holds the perhaps unfortunate record of the shortest council tenure in the history of any modern political institution in Shetland, at 4 days.

 He was ordained in Shetland in 1957 and demitted on 24 February 1977.
 The Shetland Library, following their move to the St. Ringan's Church premises published a history of ministers there, and say of Rev Thomson: